ADHD and Rejection Sensitive Dysphoria.

 On the hyperactive and impulsive side of ADHD, signs typically include fidgeting, getting up out of a seat often, excessive talking, blurting out answers, trouble waiting turns and appearing to be driven by a motor that does not seem to turn off.
 These are all important signs of ADHD and a strong indication that you or a loved one is struggling with ADHD.
 I share more about ADHD in this post here.

 What is Rejection Sensitive Dysphoria?

-However, there is a component of ADHD that appears to impact every individual but is often overlooked.
+There is a component of ADHD that appears to impact every individual but is often overlooked.
 It is called Rejection Sensitive Dysphoria (RSD).
 RSD is the intense emotional flooding that a person with ADHD feels when there is perceived rejection.
+Dr. Dodson stated, Rejection Sensitive Dysphoria “appears to be the one emotional condition found only with ADHD.”
 RSD is initially an internal reaction, but it is expressed in several different ways.
 Internalizing RSD may show up as anxiety, depression, avoidance of social situations, perfectionism, and people pleasing.
 Externalizing RSD may show up as anger, rage, emotional outbursts, and slacking off.

 Other signs of Rejection Sensitive Dysphoria.